RTEMS/rtems-docs/user/start/basics.rst

 :file:`rtems` and under that create :file:`rtems-4.11.0`.
 Under this path you can follow the :ref:`released-version` procedure to build a tool set using the prefix of :file:`/bd/projects/box-sorter/rtems/4.11.0`.
 You are free to create your project specific directories under :file:`/bd/projects/box-sorter`.

-A variation of this is to have a single set of *production* tools and RTEMS BSPs on the disk under :file:`/bd/rtems` you can share between your projects.
 The top level directories would be:

-:file:`/bd/rtems`
-  The top path to production tools and kernels.

-:file:`/bd/rtems/4.11.0`
-  Production prefix for RTEMS 4.11.0 compiler, debuggers, tools and Board Support Packages (BSPs).

 :file:`/bd/projects`
   Project specific development trees.